-13. Voting Quorum
+13. Quorum

-13.1 Quorum is the majority minimum number of councillors that must be present at a meeting in order to legally transact business.

-- 13.2 Unless a quorum is present within 15 minutes after the time appointed for the meeting, the meeting may, at the discretion of the chair, stand adjourned until the next regular meeting date or until a special meeting is called to deal with the matters intended to be dealt with at the adjourned meeting.
+- 13.1 Quorum is the majority minimum number of councillors that must be present at a meeting in order to legally transact business. - 13.2 Unless a quorum is present within 15 minutes after the time appointed for the meeting, the meeting may, at the discretion of the chair, stand adjourned until the next regular meeting date or until a special meeting is called to deal with the matters intended to be dealt with at the adjourned meeting.
 The county manager will record the names of the councillors present at the end of the 15-minute time limit and such record will be appended to the next agenda.
 The only action that can legally be taken in the absence of quorum is to fix the time to which to adjourn, recess or to take measures to obtain a quorum. - 13.3 In the event that quorum is lost after the meeting is called to order, the meeting will be suspended until quorum is obtained.
 If quorum is not obtained within 15 minutes, the meeting will stand adjourned.

-14. Rules governing debate Minutes
+14. Minutes

-- 14.1 Minutes must be prepared for all council and committee meetings and will include: - a) all decisions, without note or comment; - b) the names of the councillors present at the meeting; - c) the names of the councillors absent and the reason for the abstention; - d) the signatures of the chair and county manager. - 14.2 The following times must be recorded in minutes: - a) commencement of meeting; - b) withdrawal and return of councillors including reason for arrival/departure from meeting and absences at time of vote on matter; - c) noon or other called recess; - d) reconvening after recess; - e) adjournment. - 14.3 Votes shall be recorded as "carried", "carried unanimously" or "defeated". - 14.4 Where a vote is not unanimous, the vote shall be recorded in the minutes to indicate the councillors who voted for and against the motion. - 14.5 Where there are an equal number of votes for and against a matter, the matter shall be defeated and recorded as "defeated". - 14.6 The unofficial minutes of each meeting must be circulated prior to the meeting at which they are to be adopted. - 14.7 Upon a councillor's notification to the chair or the county manager of the councillor's absence from a meeting prior to the end of the meeting, the reason for the absence shall be recorded in the minutes their departure shall be duly noted in the minutes.

-14.8 The county manager may make changes to the minutes to correct errors in grammar, spelling, and punctuation, or to correct the omission or addition of a word necessary to the meaning or continuity of a sentence but no changes may be made which would alter the actual decision made by council.
+- 14.1 Minutes must be prepared for all council and committee meetings and will include: - a) all decisions, without note or comment; - b) the names of the councillors present at the meeting; - c) the names of the councillors absent; - d) the signatures of the chair and county manager. - 14.2 The following times must be recorded in minutes: - a) commencement of meeting; - b) withdrawal and return of councillors from meeting and absences at time of vote on matter; - c) noon or other called recess; - d) reconvening after recess; - e) adjournment. - 14.3 Votes shall be recorded as "carried", "carried unanimously" or "defeated". - 14.4 Where a vote is not unanimous, the vote shall be recorded in the minutes to indicate the councillors who voted for and against the motion. - 14.5 Where there are an equal number of votes for and against a matter, the matter shall be defeated and recorded as "defeated". - 14.6 The unofficial minutes of each meeting must be circulated prior to the meeting at which they are to be adopted. - 14.7 Upon a councillor's notification to the chair or the county manager of the councillor's absence from a meeting prior to the end of the meeting, their departure shall be duly noted in the minutes. - 14.8 The county manager may make changes to the minutes to correct errors in grammar, spelling, and punctuation, or to correct the omission or addition of a word necessary to the meaning or continuity of a sentence but no changes may be made which would alter the actual decision made by council.

-15. Duties of the Chair Motions
+15. Motions